powersync-ja/powersync-js/.changeset/calm-baboons-worry.md

 '@powersync/drizzle-driver': minor
 ---

-Added `watch()` function to support watched queries.
+Added `watch()` function to Drizzle wrapper to support watched queries.
 This function invokes `execute()` on the Drizzle query which improves support for complex queries such as those which are relational.